MingkunLishigure/SiCL/README.md

 We are greatly anticipating the researchers' invaluable contributions in terms of sharing and providing feedback on their experimental outcomes!

-After generating the corresponding mask image dataset, you should change the dataset path in CMC.py and /utils/dataset/data/preprocessor.py.
+After generating the corresponding mask image dataset, you should change the dataset path in **CMC.py** and **/utils/dataset/data/preprocessor.py**.

 **Train**:
 ```
 sh run_code.sh
 ```

+We will release the model weight soon!